 NOTE: The blue cutter and the green cutter are exactly the same.
 On the right side of the image, the green cutter lines are dashed because it is a projection, not the actual geometry of the cutter.

-Image (26) depicts the projection of the inclined cutter on the transverse plane.
-As you can see, when viewed from the top (or if you want to get technical the transverse plane) the projection of the gear cutter is reduced.
+Image ({enum}_inclinedCutter) depicts the projection of the inclined cutter on the transverse plane.
+As you can see, when viewed from the top (or if you want to get technical, the transverse plane) the projection of the gear cutter is reduced.
 The more pronounced the helix angle is, the smaller the projection of the cutter will be.
 This is a key concept to understand why the basic dimensions of helical gears are different; the cutter is still the same, but by inclining it there's ought to be a modification on the teeth.

-(27).-Inclined gear cutter profile impact on the teeth
+({enum}).-Inclined gear cutter profile impact on the teeth

 As shown in the image above, a reduced projection of the cutter increases the width of the teeth.
 This is a big difference in teeth geometry when compared to spur gears.
 As a rule of thumb, the greater the helix angle, the more notorious this difference will be.
 To compensate this, modifications to the material size are performed, meaning the dimensions for helical gears are different: